Embed Code

 Due to its ease of formability into any shape, glass has been traditionally used for vessels, such as bowls, vases, bottles, jars and drinking glasses.
 Soda–lime glass, containing around 70% silica, accounts for around 90% of modern manufactured glass.
 Glass can be coloured by adding metal salts or painted and printed with vitreous enamels, leading to its use in stained glass windows and other glass art objects.

-The refractive, reflective and transmission properties of glass make glass suitable for manufacturing optical lenses, prisms, and optoelectronics materials.
+The refractive, reflective and transmissive properties of glass make glass suitable for manufacturing optical lenses, prisms, and optoelectronics materials.
 Extruded glass fibres have applications as optical fibres in communications networks, thermal insulating material when matted as glass wool to trap air, or in glass-fibre reinforced plastic (fibreglass).

 Glass (Wiktionary)